 Jen Sungshine (Co-Creative Director) speaks for a living, but lives for breathing life into unspoken situations in unusual places.
 As a queer, Taiwanese artist-activist based in Vancouver, BC, she is guided by an ethos of care that is rooted in the ancestral lands of the Coast Salish people.
 A facilitator by trade, she works with creative technology and social justice media through: Love Intersections, Out in Schools and the The Social Justice Institute at the University of British Columbia.
 Jen’s artistic practice involves learning through unlearning; and instead of calling you out, she wants to call you in, to make artful social change with her.
 In the audience, she looks for art in your interruption.

-David Ng (Co-Creative Director) is your typical queer, marxist-feminist, anti-colonization, anti-prohibition, pro-Palestinian, pro-choice activist…with champagne taste, but a beer budget.
+David Ng (Co-Creative Director) is a queer, marxist-feminist, anti-colonization, anti-prohibition, pro-Palestinian, pro-choice activist…with champagne taste, but a beer budget.

 After falling in love with feminism and joining Hello Cool World at 14, he has since co-founded and worked on numerous campaigns and projects including youth sexual health initiatives, feminist anti-violence campaigns, anti racist projects, and other forms of fun, radical, anti-oppression work.

 Andy Holmes (member) became a part of Love Intersections under the mentorship of both Jen Sung and David Ng.
 As a queer and biracial individual, Andy is a strong advocate for social justice through an intersectional perspective.

 Born and raised in Vancouver on unceded Coast Salish lands, Andy graduated from Prince of Wales Secondary as their Student Council President, and leader of their gay/queer-straight alliance club.
 He was instrumental in organizing the annual anti-bullying/pink shirt day in his school, and in implementing his school’s first all-gender washroom.
 As a current UBC student, Andy is focused in studying social justice-related issues with a minor in critical studies in sexuality.